bg-write/candyfloss-flask/README.md

 ## Candyfloss's Architecture

-- `feeds`: the web scrapping files for each publication and an overall test file (currently moving into the top level)
+- `feeds`: the web scrapping files for each publication
 - `static`: my used images and my overall `styles.css` file
 - `templates`: The actual web templates you see on the browser
-- `tests`: Where I test my `app.py` variables
+- `tests`: Where I test `app.py` and all the feeds in the `feeds` folder using pytest
 - `app.py`: where I combine all my feeds into one cleaned up and organized feed and render it to `hello.html` in the `templates` folder

 ## Tech Stack & Tools